 In hindsight, Yamaha hit a home run with the YZ250F.
-How different the market would be in 2014 if the 2001 YZ250F hadn’t been accepted by the consumer or if the bike had suffered from mechanical issues.
+How different the market would be if the 2001 YZ250F hadn’t been accepted by the consumer or if the bike had suffered from mechanical issues.
 Instead, the YZ250F was ironclad tough and considerably easier to ride than any 125 two-stroke.
 Other manufacturers followed the four-stroke path several years later—building on the groundwork that Yamaha had laid.
 So while many early 250 four-strokes had teething issues, Yamaha proved that they could be reliable.

 For many years, the MXA wrecking crew was puzzled by Yamaha’s lackadaisical approach to updating the YZ250F.
 The blue crew had been ahead of the four-stroke curve for so long, but they chose to rest on their laurels, and that allowed the competition to catch up.
 In short order, other 250 four-strokes surpassed the YZ250F in terms of performance and technological advancement.

-It originally appeared that Yamaha would swing for the fences in 2010.
+It originally appeared that Yamaha would swing for the fences way back in 2010.
 They revised their perimeter aluminum frame to straighten the intake tract (a must-do for electronic fuel injection).
 They pumped up the engine and designed a flat-bottom fuel tank, which made installing a fuel pump easier.
 They wisely kept the proven Kayaba SSS suspension.
 Sadly for the times, the 2010 YZ250F came with a Keihin carburetor (an unpopular move in the court of public opinion), and the engine wasn’t massively improved.
 It was just more of the same for the 2010 YZ250F.

 Though our YZ250F project bike harks back to the glory days of Yamaha, there’s more than meets the eye.
 Underneath the plastics kit is a Hinson slipper clutch, Twin Air Powerflow air filter kit, and a DR.D exhaust system.
 We figured that Doug Dubach, chief test rider at Yamaha, would know what the YZ250F needed to bolster performance.